-Galt Joint Union Elementary School District spent an average of \$7,867 to educate each student (based on 2009-10 audited financial statements).
+Galt Joint Union Elementary School District spent an average of \$7,677 to educate each student (based on 2010-11 audited financial statements).
 The table provides a comparison of a school's per pupil funding from unrestricted sources with other schools in the district and throughout the state.
+Supplemental/Restricted expenditures come from money whose use is controlled by law or donor.
+Money designated for specific purposes by the district or governing board is not considered restricted.
+Basic/unrestricted expenditures, except for general guidelines, are not controlled by law or donor.